-In terms of weight, this is the fifth risk for the Group and the risk with less weight of the three specific insurance risks...
+In terms of weight, this is the fifth risk in the hierarchy of the underwriting risk modules.

 Health SCR 2021

 The most significant sub-module is the NSLT (not similar to life techniques) health sub-module, which originates from the premium and reserve risk in the workers' compensation and personal accidents and health lines of business.